georgedix0n/slot-tech-test-submission/README.md

 ## Things I would do with more time

 * Implement jest testing with CI to validate all parameters of each component class.
-At the minute, I have assumed that the input is of correct form, this of course would be bad practice in a continually changing production environment, but somewhat unnecessary for a static test.
+At the minute, I have assumed that the input is of correct form, this of course would be bad practice in a continually changing production environment, but somewhat unnecessary for a static test, given the time constraints.
 * Improve error handling, using a centralised error handling class, with more specific errors.
 At the minute all errors are simply logged and tries to maintain a working, albeit more basic, application where possible.
 Main point of improvement is scoring system, many things can go wrong in that logic and each possibility should be accounted for.
 * Add some randomness back into the speed of the clouds, very uniform at the minute.
 * Improve win menu UI significantly, very low quality as is.